 With a global reputation for quality and expediency, the FedEx brand has carried a strong presence for decades.
 The simple efficacy of its logo has won scores of awards and is the product of effort and innovation from creative minds thinking outside the box.

-The company was founded in 1971 as Federal Express.
+The company was founded in 1971 by Frederick Smith as Federal Express.
+The name was intended to attract the Federal Reserve as a client.
+While this collaboration never materialized, the name and patriotic red white and blue color palette would endure to become a household brand all its own.
 The first logo was a wordmark using a custom sans-serif font with rounded edges, rotated 10 degrees inside a divided rectangle, with the word “FEDERAL” in white on blue and the word “EXPRESS” in red on white.

 By 1991 Federal Express has become a household name, but at 5 syllables it’s a bit of a mouthful, so for brevity’s sake it is colloquially shortened to “FedEx” by almost everyone using the service.
 Sensing that it has become the defacto identifier of their brand, CEO Fred Smith agreed to abbreviate the logo accordingly.
 The rectangle and 10 degree rotation were removed and the same font was used to spell out “FED” in blue and “EX” in red.